Overview

 • Where are your classes held?

 Live classes are held either online via Zoom or on-site at BGST.
-Please see our Course Schedule for details.
+For details, please refer to our latest course schedule available on our Courses page.

 • What is the attendance policy?
 If I have an urgent meeting or am overseas and cannot attend some classes, will there be make-up classes available and will my grade be affected?